GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv3-migration/index.md

 {% endColumns %}

-Even though Manifest V3, does not support multiple background scripts, you can optionally declare the service worker as an [ES Module][webdev-esm] by specifying `"type": "module"`, which allows you to import further code.
+Even through Manifest V3, multiple background scripts are not supported and only one `service_worker` can be specified.
+You can optionally declare the service worker as an [ES Module][webdev-esm] by specifying `"type": "module"`, which allows you to import further code.

 ### Host permissions  {: #host-permissions }